 The Council is a guarantor of the New Zealand Local Government Funding Agency (LGFA).
-The LGFA was incorporated in December 2011 with the purpose of providing debt funding to local authorities in New Zealand.
+The LGFA was incorporated in December 2011 with the purpose of providing debt funding to local authorities in New

+Zealand.
 LGFA has a current credit rating from Standard and Poor's of AAA for local currency and a foreign currency rating of AA+as at 22 February 2021.

-As at 30 June 2021, the Council is one of 63 local authority guarantors with NZ LGFA.
-Together with the other guarantors, the Council is a guarantor of all of the LGFA's borrowings.
-At 30 June 2021, NZ LGFA had borrowings totalling \$14.42 billion (2020: \$11.90 billion).
+As at 30 June 2021, the Council is one of 30 local authority shareholders and 64 local authority guarantors with NZ LGFA.
+The New Zealand Government also has a 20% shareholding in the LGFA.
+It has uncalled capital of \$1.0 million.
+When aggregated with the uncalled capital of other shareholders, \$20.0 million is available in the evnet that an imminent default is identified.
+Also, together with the other shareholders and guarantors, the Council is a guarantor of all of the LGFA's borrowings.
+At 30 June 2021, NZ LGFA had borrowings totalling \$14.42 billion (2020: \$11.90 billion)